odewahn/what-is-generative-ai/prompts/convert-to-narrative.md

 Replace any markdown formatting elements with spoken words.

 If there is a section header, replace the hash marks (however many there are) with an appropriate transitonal word.
-For example, "Let's consider <header>", or "Now, let's talk about <header>".
+For example, "Let's consider...", or "Now, let's talk about...".
 Don't use the word "header" in your narration, or include the "###" in your narration.

 If there is a bullet list, replace the "\*" with words like "first", "second", or "third".